How to Draw Eyebrows

 Step 2

 Though I will focus primarily on drawing the eyebrow in this tutorial, because the eye and eyebrow are developed simultaneously, the two are inextricably linked, and I will mention some of the eye-drawing steps when they pertain to the eyebrow.
-Check out my step by step tutorial specifically on drawing realistic eyes here.
+View my step by step tutorial specifically on drawing realistic eyes here.

 Specifically in the eyebrow, there is a dark shape within Shape B, which I’ll call Shape C (pictured below).
 This shape is one of the darkest areas in the entire scene.
 I’ve indicated Shape C on my drawing using a slightly darker value.